jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.7 IntegralImage

-Transforms an input image (summed area table) into its integral image equivalent..
+Transforms an input image (summed area table) into its integral image equivalent.

 *Parameters*: